Updated: Nov 19, 2020

 Fit (Score: 7/10)

 I gave the fit a separate section this time as I felt it was a potentially divisive issue.
 The Hana shares the same overall shape as the Oxygen, which gained notoriety for its fit.
 The Hana has a relatively short nozzle which makes it hard to get a snug fit in the ear canal.
 This can be solved by tip rolling, with perhaps a pair of Spinfits or some tips with a longer barrel.
-The greatest problem of me is how the centre of gravity of the earpieces tends to cause the earphones to fall out, especially since they are so heavy.
+The greatest problem for me is how the centre of gravity of the earpieces tends to cause the earphones to fall out, especially since they are so heavy.

 Another minor problem with the fit is that the cable ear guides are a little loosely shaped and don’t always stay securely over my ears.
 This is usually remedied through the use of the chin slider but the one on the stock cable doesn’t seem to work.